portlandcodeschool/primer/_posts/assignments/2015-03-03-creating-your-first-website.md

 0. In the div, assign the class container.
 0. In the footer, create another h1 tag and label this copyright [your name] 2015 *. the html for the copyright symbol is [&copy]
-0. Your page in the browser should now show the h1 elements for the header and footer and they should appear in the top right corner of the window.
+0. Your page in the browser should now show the h1 elements for the header and footer and they should appear in the top left corner of the window.

 Part 3 - create content in div
 ----------------------------------